PatrickRainbolt/CTF/PicoCTF 2021/Cryptography/Mind-your-Ps-and-Qs/README.md

 # Now break the "n" value into its factors.
 Open [factordb.com](http://factordb.com) and paste the value of "n" into the Fatorize field and then press the "Factorize!" button.
-When the factors appear you can right click each factor and open in a new tab.
-Then the value in the Factorize window you can copy and paste.
+When the factors appear you can right click each factor to open it in a new tab.
+Then the full value of the Factorize window is available to copy and paste.

 ```
 left_value: 1593021310640923782355996681284584012117